calmjs/calmjs/README.rst

 with certain JavaScript tools.
-While AMD based module systems can generally handle ``.`` characters in imports without issues, allowing somewhat more Python-like feel importing using dotted names within the JavaScript environment, however, this may lead to incompatabilities with other JavaScript libraries thus the usage of this naming scheme is not recommended.
+While AMD based module systems can generally handle ``.`` characters in imports without issues, allowing somewhat more Python-like feel importing using dotted names within the JavaScript environment, however, this may lead to incompatibilities with other JavaScript libraries thus the usage of this naming scheme is not recommended.